Abstract (summary)

 References

-Baer, G. G. 1998.
+REFERENCES Baer, G. G. 1998.
 Schooldiscipline in the United States: Prevention, correction, and long-term social development.
 SchoolPsychology Review, no. 27:14-32.

 Bandura, A. 1986.
 Social foundations oj thought and action: A social cognitivetheory.
 Englewood Cliff, NJ: Prentice Hall.